SteadyOptions is an options trading forum where you can find solutions from top options traders. Join Us!

 Vega is one of the most important of the Greeks in option pricing.
 Expressed as a dollar value, it measures how much the price of an option moves in response to volatility of the underlying asset.

-There are seven factors that impact option price, the most important being implied volatility, strike price, and spot price.
+There are seven factors that impact option price, the most important being implied volatility, the option's strike price, and spot price.
 The only one that is unknown is implied volatility.

 Just like the other Greeks, Vega has a model risk.
 By this we mean that it can only provide useful information if we input accurate implied volatility into the calculation.